 The 4th of July is officially called Independence Day, on which the United States of America commemorates their independence from the British on July 4, 1776.
-In other words, the 4th of July is the birthday of our nation!
+In other words, the 4th of July is the birthday of the nation!

-Our Top Things to Do in NYC on the 4th of July
+Our Top Things to Do on the 4th of July in NYC

 Some of the best things to do in NYC on the 4th of July are not exclusively activities for that very day alone, but also are great activities you can take advantage of throughout the entire summer in New York.
 On the other hand, there are several events taking place that are specific to the 4th of July, meaning that you only have one chance to attend them!

-1. Watch the Jaw-Dropping 4th of July Fireworks
+1. Watch the jaw-dropping 4th of July fireworks

 The celebration is accompanied by famed musicians.
 Kelly Clarkson, Blake Shelton, Keith Urban, and Ricky Martin have already performed.
 This year’s performers have not yet been announced by Macy’s, but we will be sure to keep an eye out to be the first ones to inform you.
 You can also check Macy’s official website as we get closer to July.